Coronavirus digest: Japan extends state of emergency, months before Olympics | DW | 02.02.2021

 Austria is toughening entry requirements to prevent the spread of contagious coronavirus variants.

-Under the new rules, cross-border commuter will have to take a weekly tests.
+Under the new rules, cross-border commuters will have to take weekly tests.
 They will also have to register under a "pre-travel clearance system," the Austria Press Agency reported.

 New arrivals will no longer be able to cut their 10-day quarantine short by testing negative.